 The confusion over her role in the home sets the stage for feeling like she doesn’t belong.
 Every person has a role in the family.
 For the stepmom she must sit down with her husband (preferably before the wedding) and discuss this conundrum.
 What does HE view as her role with HIS kids?

-Both of these choices have HUGE ramifications.
+All of these choices have HUGE ramifications.

 If you battle this, my book, The Smart Stepmom has several chapters that can help.

 3. This is MY Dad and MY House–It’s crucial for a stepmom to understand that after dad’s break up or divorce it’s typical for a child to get promoted from a kid into the “Friend” “Partner” or “Daddy’s Helper” role.

 It happened naturally after the divorce, and typically Daddy doesn’t even realize it happened.
 He will deny it happened.
 When a stepmom blames the child for this shift in roles, or calls the daughter a “mini wife,” she creates tremendous frustration for herself, her spouse and the child.

 The ONLY solution that works is for Dad to undo the damage.

 He must take the initiative and recognize that he has sabotaged his second marriage by placing the child in an adult role that will now need to be undone.
 Over time he must slowly and gently place the child back into his/her proper position of being a kid, not a friend, buddy or partner.

 If Dad refuses, the bond between child and stepmom likely wont occur.
 And she likely be viewed as an outsider.